pq-code-package/mlkem-native/examples/README.md

 See [monolithic_build_multilevel](monolithic_build_multilevel) for an example of how to build all security levels of mlkem-native (with C backend) inside a single compilation unit, sharing the level-independent code.

-## Multi-level monobuild (with native code)

-See [monolithic_build_multilevel_native](monolithic_build_multilevel_native) for an example of how to build all security levels of mlkem-native inside a single compilation unit, sharing the level-independent code, while also linking in assembly from the native backends.